MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server.md

 ## <a name="ScriptUpgrade"></a> Script upgrade mode

-When your apply cumulatives updates or service packs to a instance, at restart, the instance can enter in Script Upgrade mode.
-In this mode, the process wil run a step to analyze and upgrade CDC internals tables.
-This upgrade can cause recreating of objects like indexes on capture tables.
-If you have data on these tables, depending on amount of data, it can spend lot of minutes in script ugprade mode.
-Note that, due to modifications, you can note high transaction log usage for enabled CDC databases!
+When you apply cumulatives updates or service packs to an instance, at restart, the instance can enter in Script Upgrade mode.
+In this mode, SQL Server may run a step to analyze and upgrade internal CDC tables, which could result in recreating objects like indexes on capture tables.
+Depending on the amount of data involved, this step might take some time or cause high transaction log usage for enabled CDC databases.

 ## See Also